Comment period: April 25 – May 28, 2019

-While the permits are separate, these facilities are still considered a single source of air pollution under Title V of the federal Clean Air Act.
-In April last year, we asked the public for input on the proposed decision that the facilities should be considered three separate major sources for Title V permitting.
+While this mill, NORPAC, and Nippon Dynawave have separate air operating permits (AOPs), these facilities are still considered a single source of air pollution under Title V of the federal Clean Air Act.
+In April 2018, we asked the public for input on the proposed decision that the facilities should be considered three separate major sources for Title V permitting.

-A result of that decision would be to transfer air quality regulatory authority for the lumber mill, including its AOP, to the Southwest Clean Air Agency (SWCAA).
+A result of that decision would be to transfer air quality regulatory authority for this facility, including its AOP, to the Southwest Clean Air Agency (SWCAA).

 We determined that when this permit is final, the lumber mill will be a separate major source for air pollution (pdf) under Title V. SWCAA will regulate air quality at the facility, while we will continue to regulate water quality and hazardous waste activities.